01. Lately I’ve Let Things Slide (Nick Lowe)

 ©2020 Curtis Stigers, under exclusive license to Universal Music Jazz Germany, a Division of Deutsche Grammophon GMBH, Berlin.
 All rights reserved.

-Gentleman, due out April 10, 2020 on EmArcy/Universal, offers a set of wry yet hopeful songs about love, loss and elegant masculinity.
+Gentleman, released on April 10, 2020 on EmArcy/Universal, offers a set of wry yet hopeful songs about love, loss and elegant masculinity.

 When vocalist, songwriter and saxophonist Curtis Stigers recorded his latest album, Gentleman, he had no way of knowing that his planned release date would coincide with a global pandemic.
 A true gentleman remains unflappable in the face of any adversity; so Stigers straightened his tie, adjusted his cufflinks, and set about supplementing the album with one new song that speaks to our tumultuous moment in history with hope, empathy and humor.